 - offer a testing service to third parties using DVSA staff - customers can test their vehicles at your ATF instead of at a DVSA test station

-An ATF can’t test cars, motorbikes, small vans etc - to test these type of vehicles, you must apply to set up an MOT testing station.
+An ATF can’t test cars, motorbikes or small vans.
+To test these type of vehicles, you must apply to set up an MOT testing station.

 Read the guide about the financial arrangements with VOSA if you’re running an ATF.